Equal Opportunities Policy

 All any of us deserve in society, is to be treated fairly, with equal respect and concern to the next person, whatever our racial origin, religion, class or ability.
 I will always actively promote equality of opportunity in my setting.
 The best way for children to learn is by example.
 The children in my setting will always see me celebrating achievements regardless of the age or ability of the child.
 We will spend time learning about the difference between all of us within the setting; taking time to look at what makes us all different and celebrating the differences, and at the same time we look at the similarities, so that each child understands that we are all unique, but are equally valued.

-Over the years, I have found the local library a wonderful source of books to introduce Jack to a range issues in an age appropriate manner.
+Over the years, I have found the local library a wonderful source of books to introduce issues in an age appropriate manner.
 Books allow children to gain empathy and understanding, and give a wonderful starting point to look at other people’s customs, religions and cultures.
 From there we can go out into the community around us to visit different places of worship or take part in community projects such as the Poppy Appeal.

 If I have a child with English as their second language, I take time to make sure that both the child and their family are equally included and involved in the setting.
 By including rhymes in the child’s first language into our daily routine, marking commonly placed items around the setting in their own language and adding their family photos into our setting’s album, I aim to promote positive images so that all children feel included, safe and valued.

 I recognise and welcome all legislation and existing codes of practice produced by appropriate commissions, for example the Equality and Human Rights Commission.
 I am aware of all legislation and existing codes of practice produced by the Equality and Human Rights Commission and under the Equalities Act 2010.